jfreeman812/QE-Tools/sdlcs/code-management.rst

 make the necessary changes,
 answer any questions,
-and assign the pull request back to the individual requesting the changes, or to your local reviewers, whichever is "closer."
+and assign the pull request back to the individual requesting the changes.
 Note also that when the pull request checker is not sufficient (see above), you'll need to add a link to another test run showing that the changes made do not affect the test results.